 Sherbrooke’s location just 30 minutes from the US border, and about an hour and a half from Montreal, is in itself attractive to business.

 With six industrial parks and two science parks, it is a major centre of national and international commerce.

 - information and communications technology.

-Whatever field a company is in, sooner or later it has to provide information to build its reputation, gain market credibility, attract business partners and make its products known to as many potential clients as possible.
+Regardless of the business sector a company operates in, sooner or later it has to provide information to build its reputation, gain market credibility, attract business partners and make its products known to as many potential clients as possible.